macmpi/tiny-radioCD/README.md

 ## Install procedure:

 Some [ready-made images](https://github.com/macmpi/tiny-radioCD/wiki/Pre-built-images) images are available as "diskless" setup.\
-They are produced with the included `unattended.sh` script to be added into [Alpine headless](https://github.com/macmpi/alpine-linux-headless-bootstrap/ environment.\
+They are produced with the included `unattended.sh` script to be added into [Alpine headless boostrap](https://github.com/macmpi/alpine-linux-headless-bootstrap/) environment.

 Alternatively user may choose to create own install, starting from an existing [AlpineLinux setup](https://wiki.alpinelinux.org/wiki/Installation) with internet access:
 ```
 cd /tmp